 I respect the Indian upbringing and our parents sacrifices for their children to have good future — like Grandpa.
 This is a life story of person who was part of the same generation as Gandhiji.
 I have to say, though this video might show them to be poor in comparison to what Indians are making today working for call center companies, I never felt poor when I was next to grandpa, not for a second.
 Growing up with them, he gave me everything and what I also remember most about him and regard him highly for is his work ethic, he did a lot of walking in his time, and what he always carried with him was invaluable.

-More recently, and no one has to Identify with my unique and extra ordinary experiences.
 More recently, after grandpa’s passing away and as strange as this sounds, I think my grandpa soul is saddened by how life has treated me so he pretty much wants me to be crazy.
 What do I mean by that?
 My blog really only had meaning after he passed away.
 He is in a way taught me nothing matters and wanted the world to see who I am.
 How much do I keep my life private and how much do I really share with the world?
 Does the world get to hear my real voice?
 In what circumstances?
 Will the world ever see me for who I am.
 Some might think it crazy, and some might believe it or others might make that transfer into a relationship.
-This journey and blog has really made me question and realize who are really dear to me and who knows me.
+This journey and blog has really made me question and realize what is dear to me, who are really dear to me and who knows me.